 A multitude of factors can lead to dishonest behavior, and the environment and its pressures play a large role in helping us to rationalize and even ignore our misbehavior(s) and those of our colleagues.
 Whether it’s the feeling that “everyone is doing it,” self-deception, social norms, or conflicts of interest, these factors allow us to make the wrong decision and still feel good about ourselves.

 Through screenings and presentations, we use the film (Dis)Honesty – The Truth About Lies to catalyze critical conversations in the workplace, identify the factors that encourage us to misbehave, and figure out what we can do to change things.

 Research shows, ethical behavior is not just about having a strong moral code, but finding ways to be consistently reminded of that code.

-Major corporations in many industries – Lockheed Martin, Microsoft, and JP Morgan, for example – administer ethics training on an annual basis.
-The training is generally mandated by Compliance and/or HR departments and tends to focus on workplace appropriateness and legal issues.
-This training fails to target the underlying issues and motivations that lead to poor behavior.
+Major corporations across many industries administer ethics trainings on an annual basis.
+This type of training is typically mandated by Compliance and/or HR departments and tends to focus on workplace appropriateness and legal issues, failing to address the underlying issues and motivations that lead to poor behavior.
 It emphasizes company rules rather than company values or its individuals.
 Moreover, training happens only once a year, with too few built-in reminders.